slikts/gh-minimap/README.md

-# gh-minimap
+# GitHub Source Code Minimap Extension

 A simple extension that adds a minimap to GitHub's source code viewer.

 The motivation for making this extension was to see what a source code minimap based on simple pixel manipulation would look like.
+Turns out that it looks nice.

 ## Demo